bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

     $ python M3_Train_AM.py

 On a GTX 965M GPU running on a laptop, the network trained as a rate of 63,000 samples/sec or about 20 seconds per epoch.
-Thus 100 epochs will run in 2000 seconds or about 30 minutes.
+Thus, 100 epochs will run in 2000 seconds or about 30 minutes.

 After 100 epochs, the result of training, obtained from the end of the log file, was